nobohan/OpenArdenneMap/templates/README.md

 - make and copy the share link
 - set no expiry date on the share link
 - put the share link in the frame gpkg layer
-- remove holes in the gpkh layer
+- remove holes in the gpkh layer: put in convert-gpkg-geojson sh
 - export the layer as valid geojson (run convert-gpkg-geojson sh)
 - push on the hiking repo
 - check after a while if everything's right on the website

+AUTOMATISATION of the edition of svg:

+- open the full template and change some components
+    - open the full template and output it: it works, see in template.py
+    - can also add other layers (althouh there are not in inkscape layers): see https://pyx-project.org/manual/svgfile.html
+    - how to change other stuffs (date, kms, ?): include text???

+- or add one thing after the other.